ShrinkRayEntertainment/Mighty-Portal/.github/ISSUE_TEMPLATE/🐛-bug-report.md

 ---

 **Describe the Bug**
-A clear, concise description of what went wrong.
+A clear, concise description of what went wrong in Mighty Portal.

 **Reproduction Steps**
-1. Import the Mighty Tracking package into a fresh Unity project.
+1. Import the Mighty Portal package into a fresh Unity project.
-2. Attach a Tracker component to a GameObject (e.g. Player).
+2. In the Scene view, point at a distant terrain location.
-3. Press Play and drive the object through your scene.
+3. Press the Portal hotkey
+4. Observe camera movement.
-4. _What you did next…_
+5. _What you did next…_
-5. _The moment it failed…_
+6. _The moment it failed…_

 **Actual vs. Expected**
 - **What happened:**
 - **What you expected:**

-**Logs & Console Output**
+**Console Logs & Errors**
 Paste any errors or warnings from the Unity Console here.

 **Screenshots / GIF**